 • Identify who has the right of way.
 Being able to determine the right of way is something driving instructors look for, and it’s also something that many new drivers get confused about.
 To become fluent in intersection rules, practice driving in areas where figuring out who has the right of way is necessary, such as at uncontrolled intersections.
 The basic rule is that the car that arrives first gets to go first, and if it’s unclear who showed up first, the car on the right has the right of way.

-• Follow best practices for turning and changing lanes.
+• Follow best practices for turning and lane changes.
 When changing lanes, always look ahead of you, beside you, and behind you to make sure you can safely move over to the next lane without causing another car to have to slow down to let you in.
 Additionally, the manual states that you must have your turn signal on for at least 100 feet when in urban or metro areas where the speed limit is under 40 mph.
 When the speed limit is over 40 mph, you must signal for at least 200 feet.

 • Watch out for pedestrians and bicyclists.
 When turning, always look out for pedestrians and bicyclists, especially near crosswalks, pedestrian crossing signs and bike lanes.